imDivyanshBhardwaj/HR_DATA_ANALYSIS/README.md

 # HR_DATA_ANALYSIS

-IT is a EXCEL project made for some given STATEMENTS for a company HR Data.
+IT is a Company Dataset of the EMPLOYEES made on some given OBJECTIVES for the HR Analysis made in MICROSOFT EXCEL..